Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.

 Discourse is 100% free open source software, now and forever.

-We eventually plan to offer one-click paid Discourse hosting here, and dedicated instance sales to enterprise clients.
-But for now, if you want your own Discourse instance, get the code from our GitHub repository.
+We are just beginning to offer one-click paid Discourse hosting here, and dedicated instance sales to enterprise clients.
+Contact us for details.
+And since it's open source, you can always build your own Discourse instance from our GitHub repository.

 The server side of Discourse is written in Ruby on Rails with a Postgres database, and Redis server cache.
 You can deploy Discourse on a virtualized cloud server (Amazon EC2, Rackspace, Azure) or on cloud hosting (Heroku, Engine Yard, Appfog, etc) wherever Ruby on Rails is supported.
 The minimum version requirements are: